DevOpsJeremy/DevOpsJeremy.github.io/docs/blog/posts/Getting Assigned Parameters in PowerShell.md

 As we can see, not only did the `$Items` parameter get passed to the child function, but so did the default value of `$Name`.
 I hope you found this article helpful--be sure to subscribe to the RSS feed and the socials below to keep up with future posts.

-For further information, check out [the documentation](/documentation/powershell/Get-AssignedParameter.html) for this function.
+For further information, check out [the documentation](/documentation/powershell/Get-AssignedParameter.html) for t